jaxwong/tp/docs/DeveloperGuide.md

 Step 3. `AddressBookParser` identifies the command word `add-event` and delegates to `AddEventCommandParser`.
 The parser performs the following steps:

-1. Tokenization: The parser uses `ArgumentTokenizer.tokenize()` to seperate the input into an `ArgumentMultimap` containing:
+1. Tokenization: The parser uses `ArgumentTokenizer.tokenize()` to seperate the input into an `ArgumentMultimap` containing the
+EventName, EventAlias, start time, end time and description.

 2. Validation: The parser then checks that
     - All five required prefixes are present
     - The preamble is empty (no text before first prefix)